Turkey’s Recep Erdoğan Outraged By Donald Trump’s ‘Don’t Be A Fool!’ Letter, Tells Trump ‘We Will Not Forget’

 — NBC News (@NBCNews) October 18, 2019

-Turkish Ambassaor to the United States Serdar Kilic also condemned the letter, according to Politico, saying that he hoped “history will not record” the letter, which he said “lacks all the niceties, and it’s void of any established practices in that regard.”
+Turkish Ambassador to the United States Serdar Kilic also condemned the letter, according to Politico, saying that he hoped “history will not record” the letter, which he said “lacks all the niceties, and it’s void of any established practices in that regard.”

 Trump opened the letter with the sentence, “Let’s make a good deal!”
 He then warned Erdoğan that the Turkish president would not want to be responsible for “slaughtering thousands of people.”
 Trump then issued a threat, saying that he hoped he would not be responsible for “destroying the Turkish economy,” adding, “and I will.”